Evan Morgan, 2nd Viscount Tredegar: Marriages

 During a luncheon with Marie Belloc Lowndes in 1946, Morgan stated that he was "toying with the idea of proposing to Lady Illingworth", a wealthy widower, in an attempt to secure the finances of the depleted Tredegar estates.
 Belloc noted "[Morgan] has an enormous number of acquaintances – I fear no friends."

 Death

 (left to right) Morgan in his final years with Russian actress, Valentine Murck, and Giles Romilly, nephew of Winston Churchill, photographed at the Gargoyle Club in 1947.

 Evan Morgan died on 27 April 1949, aged 55.
 As he died childless, the viscountcy became extinct.
 However, the barony and estates passed to his uncle, Frederic, who became the fifth Baron Tredegar.
-To avoid further death-duties on his own demise, Frederic had arranged for Tredegar House and the estates to be passed passed immediately to his son, John (latterly the sixth and final Baron Tredegar), who eventually disposed of both the house and estates due to taxation.
+To avoid further death-duties on his own demise, Frederic had arranged for Tredegar House and the estates to be passed immediately to his son, John (latterly the sixth and final Baron Tredegar), who eventually disposed of both the house and estates due to taxation.